jreyes88/Web-Accessibility/README.md

 >"The power of the Web is in its universality.
 Access by everyone, regardless of disability, is an essential aspect."

-\- Tim Berners-Lee, W3C Directior, and inventor of the World Wide Web.
+\- Tim Berners-Lee, W3C Director, and inventor of the World Wide Web.

-I'm aiming be a better web developer by improving my knowledge of web accessibility and putting what I learn into practice.
+I'm aiming to be a better web developer by improving my knowledge of web accessibility and putting what I learn into practice.
 This repo is meant to be a place where I compile notes about web accessibility for easy reference and recall.
 This is a living document that I will update as I do various trainings, learn new things, or implement and improve old ones.
 Pull requests are welcome.

 ## Trainings and Resources